Existere

 Existere - Journal of Arts & Literature is a Canadian magazine that publishes twice a year through York University's Writing Department in Toronto, Ontario, Canada.
 The magazine publishes poetry, short stories, articles, book reviews, essays, interviews, art, photography from contributors around the world.

 History and affiliation

-The journal was established at York University's Vanier College and has been funded by Vanier College Council since the journal was founded in 1978.
-It largely published as a quarterly, but since 2007 has published bi-annually.
-In 2018 it moved to Founders College and became affiliated with York University's Professional Writing Program in the Writing Department.
+The journal was established at York University's Vanier College and was funded by Vanier College Council from its founding in 1978 to 2019.
+It was originally published as a quarterly, but since 2007 has published bi-annually.
+In 2018 it moved to Founders College and is now operated and published by the York University Professional Writing Program in the Writing Department, first through funding from the Office of the Dean of Liberal Arts & Professional Studies, and now through the generous donation of our readers and contributors.

-Existere has appeared in many shapes and forms since its conception in 1978, but has ultimately retained a 6x9” format since Edward Fenner revived it in 2007.
-It prints anywhere from 80 to 100 pages, with full-colour covers.
+Existere has appeared in many shapes and forms since its conception in 1978, but has ultimately retained a 6x9” format since Edward Fenner revived it in 2007, and presents anywhere from 80 to 100 pages, with full-colour covers.
+The journal is currently published only in digital format, with both full-colour covers and visual art submissions.

 Archive

 Every issue of Existere from 1980 to date can be found at York University's Scott Library in Toronto, Ontario, Canada.